 Credited as the father of Greek industry, Prodromos Bodossakis-Athanasiadis was born in 1890 in Cappadocia in Asia Minor.

-After World War II, he contributed to rebuilding the Greek economy, thanks to the creation of over 15,000 jobs.
-At the same time, he was involved in several philanthropic activities, including the construction of the Bodossakis Elementary School at Athens College, in 1977, and the establishment of the geriatric clinic in the Athens Mental Health Care Hospital.
+After World War II, he contributed to the rebuilding of the Greek economy, thanks to the creation of over fifteen thousand jobs.
+At the same time, he was involved in several philanthropic activities, including the construction of the Bodossakis Elementary School at Athens College in 1977 and the establishment of the geriatric clinic in the Athens Mental Health Care Hospital.

 Stavros Niarchos (1909 – 1996)

-The multi-billionaire Greek shipping tycoon started building his shipping empire in 1952 by having the world’s biggest supertankers built for his fleet.
+The multi-billionaire Greek shipping tycoon began building his shipping empire in 1952 by having the world’s biggest supertankers built for his fleet.

 Propelled by both the Suez Crisis and increasing demand for oil, he and rival Aristotle Onassis became giants in global petroleum shipping.

-Today, the Stavros Niarchos Foundation Cultural Center is a complex that houses Greece’s National Library and the National Opera and provides free cultural activities every day, all year round, while the foundation continues to make generous donations to Greece’s health and educational systems.
+Today, the Stavros Niarchos Foundation Cultural Center is a complex that houses Greece’s National Library and the National Opera and provides free cultural activities every day throughout the year.
+The foundation also continues to make generous donations to Greece’s health and educational systems.